gnubodhi/Neurofeedback_protocol/README.md

 And my mind feels a little more alert now sharing my story.
 Like a slight-inflation.
 Typical with mood disorders.

-Taking this information and adapting it to your own practice is allowed under the license and adaptions are encouraged, all without needing acnowledgment :)
+Taking this information and adapting it to your own practice is allowed under the license and adaptions are encouraged, all without needing acknowledgment :)